itkhanz/Cleanium/README.md

 ## Command Pattern

+* Command Pattern is used to implement lose coupling in a request-response model.

 <img src="doc/command/goal.PNG">

 * Consider this site, where we have to validate the notification toast, and dismissal alert.